Arc Raiders Best Controller Settings: Aim, Deadzone, FOV, and Responsiveness

 Use these values as a baseline, then fine-tune after a few real matches instead of one firing-range test.

-Best Arc Raiders controller settings
+Arc Raiders best controller settings: quick reference

 SettingRecommended starting point